 Use the right tools to manage auction bids

 Bidding on paper bid sheets can be a deterrent to your event.
 In this time of virtual events, paper bid sheets would make your auction impossible to host safely while remaining profitable.
 Even before the pandemic, guests had to continuously get up to monitor the items they wanted to win.
 Plus, your event program can interfere with bidding.
-Instead, let guests bid on auction items on their phones.
+Instead, let guests bid on auction items on their phones or computers.

-An auction management app can make managing bidding on auction items a better experience for your guests and can save your nonprofit a lot of time and effort when it comes to determining winners and managing payments.
+An auction management platform can make managing bidding on auction items a better experience for your guests and can save your nonprofit a lot of time and effort when it comes to determining winners and managing payments.

 Get to know the ins and outs of the auction bidding experience.
 Gaining an understanding of an item’s fair market value makes setting a fair starting bid and bid increment much easier.
 Keep a 70% return on an item’s worth in mind so you can reach that target in as few as four bids.
 For high value items, use your best judgment for a starting bid and bid increment.
 Set reserve prices to avoid losing money on big ticket items.
 The ultimate way to drive bids and make the bidding process more profitable is to move away from paper bid sheets and use auction software to manage bidding instead.
-With Qgiv’s Givi app, your bidders can place bids from anywhere, which is especially attractive during the COVID-19 pandemic.
+With Qgiv’s auction platform, your bidders can place bids from anywhere, which is especially attractive during the COVID-19 pandemic.

 Looking for more resources to make your auction event unforgettable?
 Here are our ideas for 25 virtual auction items to help you put together fun packages for your next event.
 To make auction planning go smoothly, use our auction planner as a guide.